Freight Shipping from San Francisco to Dallas

 How much does it cost to ship freight from San Francisco to Dallas?

-Full truckload (FTL) rates from San Francisco, CA to Dallas, TX currently range from $4,139-$5,101 for a standard dry van load over the 1,925-mile route.
+Full truckload (FTL) rates from San Francisco, CA to Dallas, TX currently range $4,139-$5,101 (roughly $2.18-$2.68 per mile over 1,925 miles).
 LTL shipments typically cost $1,259-$2,036 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Francisco to Dallas?